 We stayed in the El Born area at Park Hotel – and recommend this option for anyone who travels on a midrange budget.

-We purposively chose not to promote Airbnb during our Barcelona guide because we are very cautious of the issues the rental industry is causing locals.
-We normally love Airbnb but will be staying in a hotel when we visit the city centre again in the future.
+We purposively chose not to promote self-contained apartments like Airbnb during our Barcelona guide because we are very cautious of the issues the rental industry is causing locals.

 Dinner at a Traditional Tavern